The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: Implementation

 \section{Implementation}

 In the following, we present the numerical implementation of the first-order optimality conditions~\eqref{eq:IndirectCond1}, \eqref{eq:IndirectCond2} for the parameterized optimization problem~$\mathcal{P}_{\vec{\sigma}}$, using a single shooting approach.
-This involves reformulating the optimality conditions as a parameterized root-finding problem by expressing them as a zero-function.
-Additionally, we describe how a library of optimal gaits, represented within this parameterized zero-function, can be efficiently generated using numerical continuation methods.
+This involves reformulating the optimality conditions as a parameterized root-finding problem by expressing them as a residual function.
+Additionally, we describe how a library of optimal gaits, represented within this parameterized residual, can be efficiently generated using numerical continuation methods.